Vi-vek9135/Intelligent_Document_Finder_with_Llama_Index/README.md

 After running this token.json will be created.

 6. Then run quickstart.py to authenticate with google drive
+7. After that you have to run User/main.py using uvicorn main:app --reload
-7. Next run main.py
+8. Next run main.py
-8. Wait for some time then you are ready to chat with your own documents
+9. Wait for some time then you are ready to chat with your own documents
-9. Now you can ask your questions
+10. Now you can ask your questions

+Added Features: Login/Signup
+Registration (Signup)
+Click on the "Register" button in the Streamlit app.
+Fill in the registration form with a unique username, email, and password.
+Click the "Register" button to create a new user account.
+Upon successful registration, you will be automatically logged in.

+Login
+Click on the "Login" button in the Streamlit app.
+Enter your registered email and password.
+Click the "Login" button.
+Upon successful login, you will have access to the document search functionality.

+User can ask any queries by entering their folder drive link and if user are using other's drive link then that link be public

+Logout
+Click on the "Logout" button to log out of your user account.
+Project Integration
+The FastAPI backend handles user registration, login, and logout, storing user data in a SQLite database.
+Streamlit communicates with the backend using RESTful API endpoints.
+OpenAI's GPT-3.5 Turbo powers the document search functionality.
+User authentication is implemented using JWT (JSON Web Tokens).
+The existing document search functionality remains intact, enhanced with user-specific interactions.